bet0x/broadcom_crawler/docs/vmware-cloud-foundation/9.0/nsx/add_a_passive_monitor.md

 Passive health check considers the following scenarios to be failures in the client traffic.

-- For server pools associated with Layer 7 virtual servers, if the connection to the pool member fails.
-For example, if the pool member sends a TCP RST when the load balancer tries to connect or perform an SSL handshake between the load balancer and the pool member fails.
 - For server pools associated with Layer 4 TCP virtual servers, if the pool member sends a TCP RST in response to client TCP SYN or does not respond at all.
 - For server pools associated with Layer 4 UDP virtual servers, if a port is unreachable or a destination unreachable ICMP error message is received in response to a client UDP packet.

-Server pools associated to Layer 7 virtual servers, the failed connection count is incremented when any TCP connection errors, for example, TCP RST failure to send data or SSL handshake failures occur.

 Server pools associated to Layer 4 virtual servers, if no response is received to a TCP SYN sent to the server pool member or if a TCP RST is received in response to a TCP SYN, then the server pool member is considered as DOWN.
 The failed count is incremented.